 The 14 rooms of Casa Museo are completely furnished, and will give you the opportunity to go back to the past through various styles, precious materials and luxurious decorations.

-Thanks to Navigazione Lago di Como you can get to Varenna, which is perfectly connected to the other towns of the lake.
+Thanks to Navigazione Laghi you can get to Varenna by ferry: the town is perfectly connected to the other towns of the lake.

 Varenna also has a railway station, Varenna-Esino, which makes it easy to connect the city with Milan and other Lombard cities.
 The Varenna-Esino railway station offers both Trenitalia and Trenord services.
 You can check the timetables here.